gbraad-dotfiles/.github/profile/README.md

     smart(er) handling of local and remote screen session with tmux
   - `dotini`, `appini`
     global and local configuration of dotfiles, and applications, using the Actionfile's `config`-block or `ini`-files with `git config`
+  - `playbook`, `notebook`
+    helpers to execute and edit Ansible playbooks and Jupyter notebooks
   - ...